cavo789/blog/blog/XXX/docker-use-ssh-during-build/index.md

 ## Which key to use

 :::warning
-This part is one of the most important one.
+This part is one of the most important ones.
 First, of course, you should already have created a SSH key (see my [Github - Connect your account using SSH and start to work with git@ protocol](/blog/github-connect-using-ssh) if needed).

 Then you should know which protocol you've used and that's really important.
 Is your key stored in a file called `id_ed25519` or `id_rsa` or something else.
-Only you knows.
+Only you know.

 Just run `ls -alh ~/.ssh` to get the list of your keys: